elliehachemjob/admin-form-dashboard-strapi/plugins/export-statistics/README.md

-# Strapi plugin export-statistics
+# Strapi plugin Export Statistics

-A quick description of export-statistics.
+A quick description of Export Statistics.